 Welcome to the NERDS side! 🤓

-We are always interested in working with motivated and dedicated students and have plenty of interesting opportunities for Master and Bachelor theses.
-If you are interested in doing a project with us please follow the 4 steps below.
+We are always interested in working with motivated and dedicated students and have plenty of interesting opportunities for Master and Bachelor theses, and internships.
+If you are interested in doing a project with us or to visit us please follow the steps below.

 1) Before you contact us: Are we a match? 💘